dddrrreee/cs140e-22win/labs/5-replay/PRELAB.md

   3. As always: the man pages.
 E.g., `man 2 fork`.

-The prelab will have you write two pieces of code:
-  1. A short 50-line program that will hopefully help you a lot in your later CS work.
+This prelab has a short optional coding component: a short 50-line program that will hopefully help you a lot in your later CS work.

-  2. A `start_watchdog(int watch_pid)` routine that make it easier to develop fork-exec programs (as we do in the lab) and avoid them leaving random zombie processes running because of an inopportune crash or mistake in your code.

 ----------------------------------------------------------------------------------
 #### Part 0: go through the `useful-examples/` directory